laconicwolf/SiteKick/README.md

 ## Usage for web_addr_generator.py

 ### Generate a list of URLs for a specific network range
 > Will generate URLs for 10.1.1.0/24 range.
-Each host will have ~45 URLs (1 for each common web port)
+Each host will have ~45 URLs (1 for each common web port).
+Example:
-> Example:

 ```
 python3 web_addr_generator.py -r 10.1.1.0/24